chamambom/abacus-analytics/README.md

-# oculus
+# Abacus Analytics
-compares services offered by zimbabwean ISPs
+Application to compare QOS for services offered by zimbabwean ISPs